spen428/ancolle/README.md

 From the project directory, running `ant` should build the project to an executable JAR which will be placed in the `dist/` directory.

+Zipped release builds can be found in the `builds/` directory.

 ## Common errors

 `Error: Could not find or load main class` occurs when your Java does not have